 If you fancy seeing royal carriages, fine horses and trying on some costumes, then the Royal Mews is well worth a visit.
-It’s just round the corner from Buckingham Palace but most people walk past it without realising the treasures inside.
-So, join me on a visit….
+It’s just around the corner from Buckingham Palace but most people walk past it without realising the treasures inside.
+So, join me on a visit…

 So what is the Royal Mews?
 It’s a working stable where the royal carriages and the horses that pull them are kept along with all their equipment and uniforms.
 They date back to about 1377 when Richard ll set up a home for his falcons on the site of the National Gallery – falcons lose their feathers and this was called ‘mewing’, hence the place was called the mews.
 Henry Vlll moved his horses in there when his stables burnt down and moved the falcons out but the name remained.
 In 1825 the royal horses were moved to their present site, designed by John Nash, to join the riding school set up here in the late 1700s which remains today.